Total Reward Evolution

 We discuss why attracting, engaging and retaining talent has never been so critical in an ever-changing and saturated market across industries.

 Reward professionals have often been viewed as back-office staff, those who add very little value - particularly business facing value - and who are better with spread-sheets than they are with people.
 Since the turn of the decade, facets of the ‘Total Reward’ agenda have grown exponentially and businesses who have allocated their reward function the necessary funding have flourished, enticing gifted employees to the firm.
-Although too many to quantify and ultimately write about, I thought it may prove useful to highlight some of the key strategic reward trends that we have witnessed in the first half of 2016.
+Although too many to quantify and ultimately write about, I thought it may prove useful to highlight some of the key strategic reward trends that we have witnessed.

 Several of my largest clients have introduced recruitment requirements to ensure better gender diversity on their candidate shortlist.
 Additionally, some of the Big 4 have highlighted that more of their women than ever before have been promoted to Partner, whilst other large banking institutions have held campaigns to increase the quantity of women in the ExCo.